-In the newly released Home Health Prospective Payment System Proposed Rule for Calendar Year 2025, CMS has proposed a permanent adjustment of -4.067% to the 2025 home health base payment rate.
+In the Home Health Prospective Payment System Final Rule for Calendar Year 2025, CMS finalized a -1.975 percent permanent cut to the 2025 home health base payment rate.
 And while CMS chose not to implement the temporary “clawback” cuts for 2025, additional cuts of $4.5 billion to home health loom in the future.

 To learn more about the details of these cuts, click here.